Dual Diagnosis Treatment Washington, NC

 Choices Sa/mh Inc - 28.7 miles from Washington, NC

-Choices Sa/mh Inc is a dual diagnosis treatment center in Greenville, NC that offers treatment services for substance abuse and mental health disorders that include panic disorder as well as antisocial personality disorder.
+Choices Sa/mh Inc is a dual-diagnosis treatment center in Greenville, North Carolina that offers treatment services for alcohol or drug addiction and mental health disorders that include PTSD as well as schizoid personality disorder.

 Address: 601 Country Club Drive, Suite A, Greenville, NC 27834 in Pitt County